Gas Hot Water System Prices

 What is a gas hot water system?

-A gas hot water system uses natural gas or LPG to heat water for use within the home.
-There are three main types of systems that fall under the gas hot water category – storage systems, instantaneous or continuous flow systems and solar hot water heaters with instantaneous gas boosting.
-Gas hot water systems are the second most popular type of hot water system in Australia, with 39% of Aussies sharing that they had this kind of system in a recent Canstar Blue survey.
+A gas hot water system uses natural gas or liquified petroleum gas (LPG) to heat water for household use.
+There are three main types of gas hot water systems: storage systems, continuous flow systems (also called instantaneous systems) and solar hot water systems with instantaneous gas boosting.

 How does a gas hot water system work?

-The way a gas hot water system works will vary depending on the type of system being used.
-Storage gas hot water systems, for example, use a gas burner to heat water stored within a tank.
-These systems usually have a continuously burning pilot flame which keeps the water at a set temperature throughout the day, waiting for use as needed.
+Storage gas hot water systems use a gas burner to heat water stored in a tank.
+These systems usually have a continuously burning pilot flame, which keeps the water at a set temperature throughout the day, waiting for use as needed.

-With an instantaneous or continuous system however, water is only heated as it is used.
-Unlike a storage system, there are no tanks with an instantaneous or continuous system.
-Instead, these systems rely on coiled pipes, also known as heat exchangers, to keep the water warm as it moves directly to the relevant tap, after being heated by the gas burner.
-Because of this, instantaneous gas systems are typically considered to be the more energy and cost-efficient option as they don’t carry the same risk of heat loss as a tank or storage unit does.
+A continuous, or instantaneous system, heats water as it is released.
+Unlike a storage system, there are no tanks in continuous systems.
+These systems rely on heat exchangers to keep water warm as it moves directly to the relevant tap, after being heated by a gas burner.
+According to Elgas, continuous gas hot water systems are generally considered to be the more energy and cost-efficient option

-As for solar hot water systems with gas boosters, these rely first and foremost on solar energy to heat the water, only using gas as a backup energy source when sunlight is scarce, e.g., rainy or cloudy days.
+Solar hot water systems with gas boosters rely on solar energy to heat water and only use gas as a backup energy source on rainy or cloudy days or at nighttime when solar energy isn’t being generated.

 Gas hot water system prices